Saudi Crown Prince On Killing Of Jamal Khashoggi: 'It Happened Under My Watch'

 The revelation is made in an upcoming PBS documentary set to air next week, a day before the one-year anniversary of Khashoggi's death.

-"It happened under my watch," the Crown Prince, commonly referred to by his initials MBS, said to PBS Frontline journalist Martin Smith.
-"I get all the responsibly because it happened under my watch."
+"It happened under my watch," the crown prince, commonly referred to by his initials MBS, said to PBS Frontline journalist Martin Smith.
+"I get all the responsibility because it happened under my watch."

-Khashoggi was last seen walking into the Saudi consultate in Istanbul, Turkey.
+Khashoggi was last seen walking into the Saudi Consulate in Istanbul.
 Once inside, he was brutally killed and dismembered by Saudi state agents, according to a United Nations report.
 His remains have never been located.

-Khashoggi's killing touched off worldwide condemnation for bin Salman, the young ruler who had been viewed by Western nations as a progressive visionary in the deeply conservative kingdom.
+Khashoggi's killing touched off worldwide condemnation for Salman, the young ruler who had been viewed by Western nations as a progressive visionary in the deeply conservative kingdom.

-The Crown Prince did not take responsibility for planning Khashoggi's killing nor did he admit that he had prior knowledge of it.
+The crown prince did not take responsibility for planning Khashoggi's killing, nor did he admit that he had prior knowledge of it.

 When pressed on how it could happen without him knowing or giving the OK, he responded: "We have 20 million people.
 We have 3 million government employees."

-Smith, the PBS journalist, pushed back, asking if those government officials had authority to take one of the Crown Prince's planes from Saudi Arabia to Turkey.
+Smith pushed back, asking if those government officials had authority to take one of the crown prince's planes from Saudi Arabia to Turkey.

 "I have officials, ministers to follow things, and they're responsible.
-They have the authority to do that," bin Salman said.
+They have the authority to do that," Salman said.

-Following Khasoggi's killing last October, Saudi Arabia initially denied any involvement.
+Following Khashoggi's killing last October, Saudi Arabia initially denied any involvement.

-As NPR reported in June, a special U.N. investigator found MBS should be investigated based on "credible evidence" that the Crown Prince and others were culpable.
+As NPR reported in June, a special U.N. investigator found Salman should be investigated based on "credible evidence" that the crown prince and others were culpable.

 "Evidence points to the 15-person mission to execute Mr. Khashoggi requiring significant government coordination, resources and finances," the report found, adding, "Saudi high-level officials planned, oversaw and/or endorsed the mission."

-Critics of the Trump Administration say the U.S. government has not acted swiftly or forcefully enough against the Saudi government.
+Critics of the Trump administration say the U.S. government has not acted swiftly or forcefully enough against the Saudi government.

 In July, a little more than a month after the U.N. report, President Trump vetoed a series of legislative measures aimed at blocking weapons sales to Saudi Arabia.

-Note: A previous version of this story misspelled a reference to Jamal Khashoggi's last name as Khasoggi.